tecnomod-um/oquare-kg/framework/subcharacteristics.md

 ### Availability
 Availability of a dataset is the extent to which data (or some portion of it) is present, obtainable and ready for use [^1].

+## Maintainability
+### Reusability
+Reusability is the degree to which components of a knowledge graph can be effectively used in multiple contexts to build new systems or enrich other knowledge graphs.